"I applaud Jim Melamed in his outreach, professionalism,

 A University of Missouri researcher has found that even if just one member of a couple stops driving, negative consequences result for both the driver and non-driver.
 The researcher recommends that the elderly, and their adult children, carefully discuss and plan for the transition to driving cessation.
-"These are complicated, difficult decisions, and mediation of the discussion can often be helpful through, for example, a social worker or counselor.” read
+"These are complicated, difficult decisions, and mediation of the discussion can often be helpful.” read

 Mom is growing older.
 Up to this point, she’s been driving by herself, but she is getting to the age when some family members are concerned about her safety.
 “It’s one of the big decisions that need to be made,” Iowa City-based mediator Laura Melton Tucker said.
 “When do (family members) put our foot down with mom and tell her we just aren’t comfortable with her driving anymore?” read

 One or both parents requiring care can create serious stresses and conflicts within families.
 Sometimes disagreements and misunderstandings over elder care or inheritance issues can lead families to break apart, affecting descendants for generations.
 To avoid this, elder mediation is available to resolve family disputes that otherwise may go unaddressed or lead to costly and traumatic litigation.
 A successful resolution can preserve family ties to the benefit of the entire family tree. read